mkuthan/garmin-workouts/README.md

 * Target power is defined as percent of FTP (provided as mandatory command line parameter).
 If the target power is not specified "No target" will be used for the workout step.
+* Target power may be defined as absolute value like: "150W", it could be useful in FTP ramp tests.
-* Duration is defined as MM:SS format.
+* Duration is defined as HH:MM:SS (or MM:SS, or SS) format.
 If the duration is not specified "Lap Button Press" will be used to move into next workout step.

 Reusing workout definitions: